sohailRa/Random_Python/README.md

-# Random_Python
+# Random_Stuff

-This Repo contains random python programs used for practice purposes
+This Repo contains random programs used for practice purposes